icgc/icgc-get/README.md

 ## Using the Dockerfile

-Start the dockerfile with the command
+Create the docker alias with the command

-`alias icgc-download-client="docker run -it --rm -v /Users/GavinWilson/git/icgc-download-client/mnt:/icgc/mnt icgc sudo python /icgc/cli/icgc-download-client.py"`
+`alias icgc-download-client="docker run -it --rm -v {PATH}/icgc-download-client/mnt:/icgc/mnt icgc sudo python /icgc/cli/icgc-download-client.py"` replacing `{PATH}` with the path to the repository.
+This will enable the invoaction of the python script with the commad `icgc-download-client`.
+When running through the docker container there is no need to use the `--output` or `--config` arguments